Distribution Simulation Testing

 Distribution Simulation Testing Expertise

-There are numerous variables that medical packages and products will encounter when traveling from the point of manufacture to the sterilization facility, distribution center, health care facility, or final destination.
-Distribution Simulation is a large and quintessential component that complies with the ISO 11607 standard.
+There are numerous environmental and physical conditions that medical packages and products will encounter when traveling from point of manufacture to the sterilization facility, distribution center, health care facility, or other final destination.
+Distribution simulation testing evaluates packaging ability to withstand such conditions and is an essential part of meeting necessary requirements by complying with the ISO 11607 standard.

-It may also be necessary to expose the medical packages and products to atmospheric conditioning to simulate particular field conditions that a packaged product or component may encounter during its expected life cycle or testing cycle.
+It may also be necessary to expose medical packages and products to atmospheric conditioning to simulate specific field circumstances they often encounter during the expected life cycle or testing cycle.
 The ASTM D4332 standard addresses this.

 Distribution Simulation Testing Methods